River Falls to County Road F:

 Glen Park, River Falls, Wisconsin

 Time: Put in at 2:30p.
 Out at 4:45p.

 Total Time: 2h 15m

 Miles Paddled: 7.5

-Wildlife: one bald eagle, wood ducks, song birds.
+One bald eagle, wood ducks and song birds.

 Serendipity determined this trip.
 I had never even heard of this river until a month ago, which I learned of only thanks to a happy accident.
 While looking up info on the Kinnickinnic River that runs through the south side of Milwaukee, a concrete-lined urban runoff river that is the utter opposite of the one in northwestern Wisconsin, I came upon this sparkling gem.